-The Icebreaker Windpower project’s six turbines would sit roughly 8 to 10 miles northwest of Cleveland and produce roughly 20.7 megawatts of electricity per year.
+The Icebreaker Windpower project’s six turbines would sit roughly 8 to 10 miles northwest of Cleveland and have a capacity of up to 20.7 megawatts.
 The Lake Erie Energy Development Corporation, or LEEDCo, has worked on the project for more than a decade.

 The Ohio Power Siting Board approved the project in October, putting it on track to become not just the first offshore wind project in Ohio but also the first freshwater offshore wind project in North America.

 The developer has achieved several regulatory wins, including the removal of a “poison pill” from an earlier version of the siting board’s approval, which would have mandated nightly shutdowns of the turbines for eight months of the year.
 There was no evidence that the shutdowns would have been necessary to protect wildlife.

 LEEDCo and others asked the board to reconsider that proviso.
 A bipartisan group of 32 lawmakers also wrote to then-board chair Sam Randazzo, detailing why the nightly shutdown condition was unlawful.
 The board issued its revised order on Oct.
 8, 2020.
 Randazzo, a longtime foe of renewable energy, had initially favored the shutdown requirement.
 He resigned the next month in the wake of the House Bill 6 conspiracy scandal.